Directors and Officers

 Pat Heller is a Certified Public Accountant, though for the most part he deals in Rare Coins and Precious Metals.
 He is the owner and chief executive officer of Liberty Coin Service, of Lansing, Michigan.
 He became Treasurer of CI in 1980, and has also served as Vice President of CI.
 He took office as Vice President in late 1995, following Andrea Foote, and stepped down in 2001, though he continues as Director and Treasurer. *CI OFFICER*

-Joseph Kowalksy
+Joseph Kowalsky

 Joseph Kowalsky was born and raised in the Detroit area in an Orthodox Jewish home.
 Both his parents are teachers, a fact he feels encouraged his own lifelong love of learning.
 He recalls that he first became aware of cryonics when a seventh grade science teacher brought some cryonics material to class.
 Joe was hooked: for the next fifteen years Joe kept abreast of the movement, eventually becoming an Associate member of the Immortalist Society. *CI OFFICER*